 We’ve been here for a year and a half.
 I didn’t learn anything that someone remote can’t find out.

-Buy a Rental and Rent It to Youself?
+Buy a Rental and Treat It as Renting to Yourself?

-Another push toward renting is this other rule that says you should buy only if you’ll stay in the home long-term.
-Long-term is defined as five years, seven years, 10 years, or longer.
+Another push toward renting is this other rule that says you should buy only if you’ll stay in the home for a long time.
+A long time is defined as five years, seven years, ten years, or longer.

-Thinking you must stay in the home long-term makes you pickier.
-Even though there are more homes for sale than for rent, the abundance of choices quickly disappears when you add all your requirements for staying in the home long-term.
+Thinking you must stay in the home for a long time makes you picky.
+Even though there are more homes for sale than for rent, the abundance of choices quickly disappears when you add all your requirements for staying in the home long term.
 This home is a one-story and you want a two-story (or vice versa).
 This home is too old.
 That home isn’t in the most desirable neighborhood.
 This home is on a small lot.
 This other home requires too much work, etc., etc.

 However, when you’re considering renting anyway, you may also consider buying a home of similar quality to a rental.
 Think of it as renting it to yourself until you find your ideal home.
 You don’t have to be too picky when it isn’t long-term.

-Dropping the requirement to stay in the home long-term opens up more choices.
+Dropping the requirement to stay in the home for a long time opens up more choices.
 So:

-Old Rule: Buy only if you’ll stay in the home long-term.
+Old Rule: Buy only if you’ll stay in the home for a long time.

 New Rule: Consider buying a home of rental quality and have the option to keep it as a rental.

 What to Do with the Money?

-If you end up renting or buying a transition home that’s much less expensive than the home you really want, what should you do with the money from the sale of your previous home?
+If you end up renting or buying a rental that’s much less expensive than the home you really want, what should you do with the money from the sale of your previous home?

 Another rule says you should keep the money safe if you’re planning to use it in the near future, which is usually defined as five years or less.